If you are using Linux especially Debian-based distributions like Ubuntu, Linux Mint, Pop! Os etc. then the most used file format is

 sudo apt-get remove google-chrome-stable sudo apt autoremove

 That’s it for this article, If you have some queries please comment below.
-If you are for a stable distro for your PC you can check out some of our picks in this article.
+If you are for the best Linux distro for your PC you can check out some of our picks.